TRIGGER WARNINGS: MENTIONS OF SUICIDE, DEPRESSION, ANXIETY, SELF HATE

 It didn’t happen again, not for a while.
 I went to high school; I was awkward and anxious and I struggled to make friends, but at least I wasn’t as depressed as I was before.
 I remember how bad my anxiety got – I would have panic attacks answering questions in class, even answering the register.

-Year 8 was fuckin’ wild.
-I was in a toxic friendship that fucked me up really badly.
+Year 8 was fucking wild.
+I was in a toxic friendship that messed me up really badly.
 That still causes so much anxiety for me today – blaming myself, crying, and the self-loathing that has never gone away.
 I was this person’s emotional punching bag, and whilst I could be a shit friend too at times, I did everything I could for this person and it was never enough.
-Never ever ever ever ever ever ever ever enough.
+Never ever ever enough.

 Thanks for reading my life story.
 If you made it this far then congratulations, and if you didn’t, then how are you reading this?
 Mmm, paradoxes.